laktek/punch/README.md

 ### Why Punch is awesome?

-* Total freedom over templating (logic-less templates, not tied to any programming language).
+* Simple templating.
-* Flexible content structure (use any JSON data strcuture for your content).
+* Flexible content structure.
-* Use your favorite editor to edit the site (without getting stuck in a crappy WYSIWYG editor)
-* Use your favorite SCM to version control the content (Git, Darc, Mercurial or even Zip files).
-* Host it anywhere! (all you need is a server capable of serving HTML).
+* Supports _client-side rendering_.
+* Can be used with your favorite editor, <abbr title='Source Code Management Software'>SCM</abbr> or host.

 ### Punch is great for: